 Search for Synaptic in your launcher and there should be an option to install it.

-4. Install additional codecs, MS fonts, flash, and a few more useful packages
+4. Install additional codecs, MS fonts, flash, and other useful packages

 To be able to play all video and music formats, you need to install